atomaszewicz/Bond/RStudio/Analysis.md

 |Profit|Goldfinger ($1360)|Diamonds are Forever ($570)|License to Kill ($250)|
 |Budget|Spectre ($270)|Living Daylights ($90)|Dr. No ($10)|

 Sean Connery's *Thunderball* is the highest grossing film globally and domestically, while *Skyfall* produced the most in the foreign markets.
 The most profitable film was *Goldfinger* with a budget in the bottom 20%.
 We also notice that *Thunderball* pulled in more gross domestically than half the Bond film's did globally, quite a feat for only the fourth film in the series.
 Timothy Dalton's *License to Kill* is the least successful in all financial respects even though in the rating section it's average of 4 rating is the median with 71/100.
 It turns out that the newest Bond film (*Spectre*) cost more to make than *License to Kill* profited.
 Speaking of budgets, we see that not only is the newest film the most expensive, but the oldest (*Dr. No*) is the least.
-Assuming a linear increase between these two extremes, this gives that the budget increases by $10 mill every film<sup> [13] </sup>.
+Assuming a linear increase between these two extremes, this gives that the budget increases by $10 mill every film <sup> [6] </sup>.
 These budget numbers are intriguing, but we will come back to them later, we will first look at how the global and domestic grosses have evolved over time.

 ### Domestic & Global Gross